Henio Zytomirski: Biography

-Henio Zytomirski was born in the city of Lublin in Poland, the firstborn son of Sara (née Oksman) and Shmuel Zytomirski.
+Henio Zytomirski was born in Lublin in Poland, the firstborn son of Sara (née Oksman) and Shmuel Zytomirski.
 Henio and his parents lived at 3rd Szewska Street in Lublin.
 His grandparents, Chaya (née Melamed) and Ephraim Zytomirski, lived at 22nd Lubartowska Street.
 On 1 September 1937 Henio began attending "Trachter" kindergarten in Lublin.
 On 5 July 1939 he was photographed for the last time at the entrance to PKO Bank, located at 64 Krakowska Avenue (Krakowskie Przedmieście) in Lublin.
 On 1 September 1939 Henio was supposed to start first grade, but that day, Nazi Germany invaded Poland.

 With the establishment of the German Nazi reign in Poland, a Judenrat of 24 members was set up in Lublin.
 Shmuel, Henio's father, a teacher by profession and Chairman of the Poale Zion movement in Lublin, was appointed by the Judenrat to be the manager of the post office at 2nd Kowalska Street.
 This role allowed him, apparently, to make contact with the Polish underground (which delivered him forbidden information and news); to correspond with his young brother, Yehuda (Leon) Zytomirski, who had already emigrated to Palestine in 1937; to be in contact with Yitzhak Zuckerman and Zivia Lubetkin from the Jewish resistance in the Warsaw Ghetto and with Hashomer Hatzair people in Vilnius; and to correspond with Nathan Schwalb, Director of the Jewish Agency offices and Hehalutz movement in Geneva, who aided hundreds of youth movement activists in the Nazi-occupied territories.

 By order of the Nazi German governor of Distrikt Lublin, all 34,149 Jews who then lived in the city were forced to move to the ghetto that was established in Lublin on 24 March 1941.
 In March 1941, the Zytomirski family moved to 11th Kowalska Street in the Lublin Ghetto.
 Henio's grandfather, Ephraim Zytomirski, died of typhus on 10 November 1941.
 Before his death he asked to be buried near the cemetery gate in order to be the first to witness the liberation of Lublin.
 The tombstone on his grave was smashed and destroyed in 1943 when the Nazis liquidated the new Jewish cemetery in Lublin.